dom-king/brewdog-beer-finder/README.md

 First to tackle the login authentication with unit tests - PHP side so we have an application to work with (Laravel Blast for speed - why re-invent the wheel here)
 We can now begin to investigate the API and how it responds, and how we can use it to build the scaffold.
+Updated the registration to take access tokens for sanctum against the user and store them in the database

 Create the model and migration for the beers - ideally we want to split beers up and take what we need with relationships